cenodude/DriverSync/README.md

 5. Check the status updates in the app to see what’s going on.

 ## Need Help?
-Logs are saved in `driver_tags_sync.log`.
+Logs are saved in `DriverSync.log`.
 Check this file if something’s not working right.
 It’ll show you what happened and why.

 If you’re still stuck, reach out to me in Discord.
 Just keep in mind this isn’t an official tool, so support might be limited.